 The

-Action were one of those British invasion bands that, if you love the
+Action are one of those obscure British invasion bands that, if you love the

-signed to AIR Records, owned by Beatle producer George Martin who subsequently
+in 1965 they were signed by Beatle producer George Martin to his AIR Productions.
+Martin subsequently

-helmed their early sessions.
+helmed their recording sessions and leased the tracks to Parlophone.
 The Action were sharp-dressed Mods -

-like the Who or the Small Faces - and were possessed by the requisite Mod
+like the Who and the Small Faces - and were gripped by the requisite Mod

 fixation on Motown and

 American soul music.
-Less pop savvy than the Beatles,
+Though perhaps less pop savvy than the Fab Four,

-nor as blues-based as the Stones, the Action were more soulful than either
+and certainly not as steeped in the blues as the Stones, the Action were arguably more soulful than either

-of those much more celebrated groups.
+of those more celebrated groups - thanks in no small way to blue-eyed soul singer nonpareil Reg King.
 Songs like "I'll Keep On Holding

 On" and